AdvancedResearchConsulting/Triggerscope_MM/README.md

   5. Save and close the file.
   6. Open Metamorph, and add the mm "custom driver".
 In the DLL file path enter the triggerscope dll location.
   7. close and reopn the driver.

-  8. You should now have devices populated in the driver.
-If noe check that you have Microsoft Visual Studio C++ Runtime 2017 installed.
+You should now have devices populated in the driver.
+If not:
+  - check that you have Microsoft Visual Studio C++ Runtime 2017 installed.
-  9. Any issues check the output in the triggerscope debug file which is created when triggerscope is used.
-It's located in c:\mm
+  - Any issues check the output in the debug file which is created when the triggerscope is used.
+  - It's located in c:\mm.
+  - For support email Austin Blanco, at Advanced Research Consulting - austin@austinblanco.com